darkworldchamp/ETH-AVAX_module2/MY_README.md

 # Smart contract Management

-In this project I have connected a solidity contract with a frontend .
+A smart contract with frontend connectivity using hardhat .
+In this project I have connected a solidity contract with frontend and added functionalitites to it.

 ## Description